 Consumer loans are discriminated into credit card loans, automobile loans and "other".
-The proportion of loans different to credit card and automobiles is 73% of total consumer loans and it is a more homogeneous group in terms of maturity, amount and collateral (this kind of loans does not have collateral requirements).
-Therefore we focus our analysis in this kind of loans.
+The proportion of loans different to credit cards and automobiles is 73% of total consumer loans and it is a more homogeneous group in terms of maturity, amount and collateral (these kinds of loans does not have collateral requirements).
+Therefore, we focus our analysis on these kinds of loans.
 We employ a stratified random sampling method to select a sample that consist of 131,265 consumer loans (13% of population).
-The sample statistics are expanded to the population in order to do the inference.
+The sample statistics are expanded to the population in order to undertake the inference.

-The dataset contains confidential information at the loan level on each loan granted by all banks operating in Colombia during the period 2000:T1-2011.T2.
+The dataset contains confidential information at loan level on each loan granted by all banks operating in Colombia during the period 2000.Q1-2011.Q2.
 We have borrower, bank and loan information.
-For each borrower we identify the number of bank connections, the age of the borrower in his financial system and the credit history.
-For each loan we know default status, amount, and maturity.
-For bank characteristics, we have size of the banks, leverage level, non-performing loans and interbank position.
+For each borrower, we identify the number of bank connections, the age of the borrower in his financial system and the credit history.
+For each loan we have information on the default status, amount, and maturity.
+For bank characteristics, we have information on the size of the banks, leverage level, non-performing loans and interbank position.